 I am so happy Fall is here so I can bake muffins.
 We have a busy 3 days ahead of us with hockey tournament in a city 1 hour away.
 Oh man, it will be so much driving.
 I hate driving.
 But it is all worth it because our 10 year old made rep level hockey camp, he loves to play and we love watching him.

 So, I thought I better get ready.
 Today I am making chicken with leftover salsa in a slow cooker.
 Cooking brown rice on a side.
 So, dinner is ready when we get home late.
-Yesterday I baked 2 batches of muffins: chocolate and banana zucchini chocolate chunk ones.
+Yesterday I baked 2 batches of muffins: whole wheat chocolate muffins and banana zucchini muffins.
 I also should make vanilla chia pudding for easy snacks and breakfast on the go because we have an early morning on Saturday.
 Plus I am working on a new cauliflower recipe for a client and that should make great leftovers for the weekend too.

 I hope you have a sunny Fall weekend and maybe make this vegetable red lentil soup so you can eat a healthy meal after enjoying that warm sunshine.